Skip to content

 Every two years, health insurance companies cover the costs of early detection of periodontitis, the so-called periodontal screening index.

-Public insurance covers necessary dental expenses for fillings, but not regular oral hygiene appointments.
+Public health insurance covers necessary dental expenses for fillings, but not regular oral hygiene appointments.
 It also covers emergency treatment for pain and root canal treatment or tooth removal.
-In these cases, anesthesia is included.
+In such cases, the cost of the anesthetic is included.

-Since July 2015, fixed orthodontic treatment for people under the age of 18 has also been covered, provided it falls within the required treatment index. ÖGK pays for dental fillings made of amalgam in the posterior region.
-White fillings made of plastic are only covered for the front teeth.
-For posterior teeth, you must pay privately for fillings made of plastic (white fillings) - even if you have a contract dentist.
+Since July 2015, fixed orthodontic treatment for people under the age of 18 has also been covered, provided it falls within the required treatment index. ÖGK pays for dental fillings made of amalgam at the back of the mouth.
+White fillings made of plastic are only covered for the patient's front teeth.
+For back teeth, you have to cover the costs yourself for fillings made of plastic (white fillings) - even if you have a dentist which has a contract with public health insurance providers.

-You can be treated by contract dentists, dentists of choice and in the dental health centers of the Austrian Health Insurance Fund (ÖGK).
+You can be treated by dentists who have a contract with the public health insurance providers, a private dentist or at any health centre belonging to the Austrian Health Insurance Fund (ÖGK).

 © Kzenon/stock.adobe.com

-In Austria, the free choice of doctor applies: Every insured person and their co-insured relatives can choose the doctor they trust at their own discretion.
+In Austria, the patient has the right to choose their own doctor: Every insured person and their co-insured relatives can choose which doctor they use at their own discretion.

 1. 01